luismcsoul/the-sustainable-republic/README.md

 31. This will force the municipalities and corporations to treat the water before disposing it to the water systems, adding an extra expense to their opperations.

 31. b.
 By doing so, corporations will effectively and unavoidably, transfer these costs to the final customers, as price increases: facilitating the reconsideration of their daily decisions (disincentivizing) based on real environmentally accountability.

+32. Other consequence of this would imply the incentive to develop self suficiency at household level.
 -
 .
 ## CORPORATIVE STRUCTURES: "TRIPARTITE OWNERSHIP MODEL"